-- a problem from different perspectives [19].
-In this method a star with six spikes represents six question words (how, who, why, what, when and where).
-The task for the participants is to - reflect and fill the question words with ethical questions they have faced in their professional - 102 work with data. - 103 The group was divided into two groups and asked to collect and discuss ethical question based - on the six question words.
-The idea behind the ethical questions was not focused on finding - solutions at this point, as it is the nature of such questions to not be easily answerable from the - point of one domain.
-Rather, this collection was useful in understanding the spectrum of ethical - 107 questions and the contexts that need to be considered when working with data.
-These questions - were subsequently anonymized and categorized and are presented in the following part. - 109 The categorization of the questions was conducted with an iterative open coding method following - the grounded theory method.
-The grounded theory is a research method and approach towards data - 111 for generating theories of medium range [20].
-While the application of grounded theory would - have exceeded the analysis of the focus groups study, the iterative proceeding of summarizing, - coding and categorizing to identify a core image was implemented [20].
+- 99 was introduced to collect ethical questions from the experts in smaller rotating groups. - 100 The star bursting method is a method in design thinking to collect questions in order to understand - a problem from different perspectives [16].
+In this method a star with six spikes represents six - question words (how, who, why, what, when and where).
+The task for the participants is to - reflect and fill the question words with ethical questions they have faced in their professional - 104 work with data. - 105 The group was divided into two groups and asked to collect and discuss ethical question based - on the six question words.
+The idea behind the ethical questions was not focused on finding - solutions at this point, as it is the nature of such questions to not be easily answerable from the - 108 point of one domain.
+Rather, this collection was useful in understanding the spectrum of ethical - questions and the contexts that need to be considered when working with data.
+These questions - were subsequently anonymized and categorized and are presented in the following part. - 111 The categorization of the questions was conducted with an iterative open coding method following - ${\tt 112} \quad \text{the grounded theory method.
+The grounded theory is a research method and approach towards data}$ - for generating theories of medium range [17].
+While the application of grounded theory would - have exceeded the analysis of the focus groups study, the iterative proceeding of summarizing, - coding and categorizing to identify a core image was implemented [17].